Vietnam.vn - Nền tảng quảng bá Việt Nam

 VietNamNetVietNamNet13/05/2023

-Thermal blankets "bypass" infrared scanners
+Thermal blankets "trick" infrared scanners

-“According to information provided by our soldiers, Russian special forces groups (DRG) are reportedly using these heat-resistant blankets/coats to avoid detection by thermal cameras and drones,” the officer wrote on Twitter.
-“A video previously published on a Russian Telegram channel allegedly demonstrated the effectiveness of the product, showing how a soldier can remain undetected under a heat-resistant blanket.”
+“According to information provided by our soldiers, Russian special forces (DRG) are reportedly using these heat-resistant blankets/coats to avoid detection by thermal cameras and drones,” the officer wrote on Twitter.
+“A video previously published on the Russian Telegram channel allegedly demonstrated the effectiveness of the product, showing how a soldier can remain undetected under a heat-resistant blanket.”

 This is not the first time thermal blankets have been used on the battlefield.
 Previously, Taliban forces in Afghanistan also used this item to avoid NATO thermal scanners.